xlzhen/FP3/README.md

 This assignment is the same as [FP1], except definitely choose a library that you expect to use for your full project.

+You will be in your team before you complete this assignment.
+You and your teammate(s) must coordinate to (1) both choose libraries relevant to your project, and (2) each choose a different library.

 The report template is below.

 ## My Library: (library name here)